ReagentX/imessage-exporter/README.md

 ## Runtime

-The `imessage_exporter` binary provides the ability to export iMessage data to `txt`, `csv` and rich `pdf` formats.
+The `imessage_exporter` binary provides the ability to export iMessage data to `txt`, `csv`, `pdf`, or `html` formats.
 It also has some diagnostic tooling to find problems with the iMessage database.